QuantumFluxAlgo/crypto-arbitrage/docs/monitoring.md

 curl http://localhost:9300/metrics
 ```

-These metrics populate Grafana dashboards and alert rules.

----

-Follow these steps to keep your services monitored and receive alerts if any endpoint becomes unavailable.
+Grafana dashboards use these metrics for alert rules.
+Verify alerts by temporarily stopping a pod and confirming a notification is sent through StatusCake and Prometheus.